 Your lecturer will either hand out assignments in class or post feedback online.
-Assignments cannot be collected from the SSO.

 Curtin policy requires all text based assignments to be submitted via Turnitin.
 You can find instructions here.
 Please read carefully the General Assignment Information in Blackboard and check each assignment for the appropriate submission.

 As a postgraduate student, you are expected to manage your time to meet assessment deadlines.
 All unit outlines have stated penalties for submission of late assignments.
 You should familiarise yourself with the assessment requirements for each unit you are studying.
 This information is found in your unit outline.
 Where you feel that there is a genuine emergency that prevents you from submitting an assignment on time, please contact your Lecturer immediately.
 Your Lecturer may advise you to apply for a Deferred Assessment which will allow you some extra time to complete your assessment.
 An Application for Deferred Assessment form is required along with original or certified copies of supporting documentation (e.g. a medical certificate).